 During his death, he was alone in hotel room number 3327.
 Nikola Tesla’s cause of death was coronary thrombosis.

 Nikola Tesla Story – Life events along with Journey of Life

 After getting enough information about Who was Nikola Tesla?
 Now moving forward towards his most important life events.
 His life was very frustrating because he was deceived many times.

 An Obsessed Student

 During studying electrical engineering, he was a very sharp and dedicated puzzle solver.
-Due to his intellectual skill, he most of the time debating with Professors about the flaws in the DC motor design.
+Due to his intellectual skill, most of the time debating with Professors about the flaws in the DC motor design.

 The electromagnetic work was his true passion.
 Teachers showed worries about his working and sleeping habits.
 They informed his father to take necessary action.
-He got obsessed over time and lost his focus from his studies.
+He got obsessed over time and lost his focus on his studies.

 Unfortunately, he became a gambler and lost all fees.
 The school administration dropped him out.

 He agonized from a nervous breakdown, but that was not the end for him.
 The reason Nikola Tesla biography showing he has not completed his studies.

 Nikola tesla needed a break to recover from these unfavorable conditions.
 In 1881 he came to Budapest.